Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 19.md

 	- They ask if "V" is his full name -- it's not, his full name is ***Vyapada***
 		- It was given to him, but not by his parents.
 He didn't know his parents.
 - [[The Keeper]] says that **our next mission is to go to [[Iron forge]]**
-	- The Keeper asks if we saw anyone from Diamond -- we did, there were lots of higher-up Diamond officials in [[Haran]] (there were $\color{white}some$ lower-ranking officials, but there were mostly higher-ups)
+	- The Keeper asks if we saw anyone from Diamond -- we did, there were lots of higher-up Diamond officials in [[South Haran]] (there were *some* lower-ranking officials, but there were mostly higher-ups)
 		- He asks us why there were so many higher-up members.
 He suspects that the ***Diamond military is VERY QUICKLY losing control of its warforged army***
-		- There has not been a **single Diamond insignia on the warforged**
+		- There has not been a **single Diamond insignia on the [[warforged]]**
 - The Keeper still hasn't confirmed the location of the [[Pyramid]] -- he's asking us to *confirm its location*
 	- He sent a group of rogues to check on it in [[Iron forge]], but he hasn't heard back from them
 - The Keeper mentions that WE mentioned that there was a "benefactor" who actually HAD the Pyramid in Diamond